freesewing/markdown/newsletter/2021q3/en.md

 When writing software, designing patterns, or building a website, we have the luxury to come back to it to improve things, fix problems, and make it better.
-Without such a safety net, the worries of getting it wrong would paralyze me, and I'd get nothing done.
+Without such a safety net, the worries of getting it wrong would paralyse me, and I'd get nothing done.

-So if you see something that is wrong.
+So if you see something that's wrong.
 [Let us know](https://discord.freesewing.org/).
 That's how we make it better.